-The National Eligibility cum Entrance Test (NEET) is the most important entrance exam for the medical aspirants.
+The National Eligibility cum Entrance Test (NEET) is the most important entrance exam for medical aspirants.
 Every year thousands of aspirants take this examination.
 By qualifying the NEET examination, aspirants will get admission to MBBS and BDS undergraduate courses, in the prestigious medical colleges of our country.

-The NEET syllabus covers topics from 10+2 level Physics, Chemistry, and Biology.
+The NEET syllabus covers topics from 10+2 level of Physics, Chemistry, and Biology.
 As the competition is fierce in this entrance examination, all aspirants are suggested to consult the best study materials and NCERT textbooks for their preparation.
-Here are some of the important details of NEET preparation that will help you to score more than 500 with a month’s preparation.
+Here are some of the important details of NEET preparation that will help you to score more than 500 marks within a month’s preparation.

 If we go back 10 years from now, school and college were the only institutions that were enough for students to crack any of the competitive exams but today the tables are turned.
 The cut-throat competition has made all the NEET aspirants work in multiple areas.
 Self-study and NEET preparation has to go hand in hand.
-In the same way, hard work and the right techniques or approach or strategies is the bridge between you and excellent marks.
+In the same way, hard work and the right techniques or strategies is the bridge between you and excellent marks.

 Candidates are suggested to go through the NCERT textbooks because it is very important to have a basic understanding of all the concepts in the NEET Syllabus.
 They can also consult various reference books for NEET.

 Physics: Modern Physics, Electronics, Magnetism, SHM and Wave, Optics, Electrostatics and Electricity, Heat and Thermodynamics, and Mechanics.

 Biology: Basics of Biotechnology, Cell Biology, Ecology & Environment, Genetics, Morphology, Physiology of Animals & Plants, and Reproduction.